MeelisM/K3s-cluster/README.md

   - Verify that the order appears in the database.
 - Stop the billing-app:

-`kubectl scale deployment billing-app --replicas=0`
+`kubectl scale statefulset billing-app --replicas=0`

 - Send an order.
 - Verify that the `gateway-api` accepts it.
 - Start the billing-app:

-`kubectl scale deployment billing-app --replicas=1`
+`kubectl scale statefulset billing-app --replicas=1`

 - Verify that the queued order appears in the database.